 - Develop online communication and information literacy skills using WordPress and OpenLab.

-Attendance is required for all classes.
-If a student misses a class session, it is the student’s responsibility to contact the professor or a peer and make up any work missed PRIOR to the next class meeting.
-Excuses are unnecessary and irrelevant.
+- If a student misses a class session, it is the student’s responsibility to contact the professor or a peer and make up any work missed PRIOR to the next class meeting.

 If a student finds they will not be able to present or hand in a project on the scheduled day, it is their responsibility to notify the instructor PRIOR to the due date and request alternate arrangements.
 Points will be deducted for late projects and missed critiques.